 Professor Lauren Schmitz (Public Affairs) joined the UW faculty in fall 2019 to lead research on gene-environment interplay and epigenetics.

-Schmitz and Koellinger work with other UW faculty across campus to spearhead the Initiative in Social Genomics.
+Schmitz, along with several other UW faculty across campus, spearheads the Initiative in Social Genomics.

 Social Genomics Cluster Hire Opening

 The University of Wisconsin–Madison invites applications for a position in the area of Social Genomics, beginning August 2022.